Instant Delivery

 Overtime Wage

 Overtime pay is an important component of employee wages under Wisconsin labor laws for hourly employees.
-Wisconsin labor laws define 12-hour shifts as the rule—most employees are to be paid at 1.5 times their normal hourly rate for every hour worked over 40 hours in a workweek, whether it is an average of 40 hours or whatever works for the employer.
-As a result, employers are required to fairly pay employees for working additional hours.
+Under Wisconsin work laws, most employees must be paid at 1.5 times their regular hourly rate for every hour worked over 40 hours in a workweek.
+Overtime is calculated on a weekly basis, not daily.
+As a result, employers are required to fairly pay employees for working additional consecutive hours.

 There are some special exceptions for minors.
 These Wisconsin overtime laws are defined as per the Fair Labor Standards Act (FLSA) overtime exemptions.